biemond/biemond-orawls-vagrant-12.1.3-infra/puppet/modules/orawls/README.markdown

 to provide a list of token types to create provide a "::" seperated list for attribute 'ActiveTypes'

+Optionally, providers can be ordered by providing a value to the order paramater, which is a zero-based list.
+When configuring ordering order, it may be necessary to create the resources with Puppet ordering (if not using Hiera) or by structuring Hiera in matching order.
+Otherwise ordering may fail if not all authentication providers are created yet.

 or use puppet resource wls_authentication_provider